What happened between the First and Second Punic Wars?

 Hamilcar then rapidly expanded his control over local Iberian kingdoms by using both brutal military strikes, as well as shrewd diplomacy policies.

 In the space of five years, Hamilcar controlled most of southern Spain.
-The wealth generated from these conquests were sent back to Carthage, and his power grew.
+The wealth generated from these conquests was sent back to Carthage, and his power grew.

 Some politicians back in Carthage began to worry that he was becoming too powerful and accused Hamilcar of creating his own personal kingdom in Spain.